tabulate/tabulate/README.md

 This is a reverse-chronologically ordered list of breaking or major changes to Tabulate.
 A full list of all changes can be found at (https://github.com/tabulate/tabulate/commits/master)

+* November 2017: Version 2.10, removed dependency on the REST API plugin (which is not in core).
 * January 2016: Version 2.5, introduced schema editing.
 * October 2015: Version 2, switching to version 2 of the WP-API plugin.
 * July 2015: Version 1, with basic functionality and after having